-Stellar mass-size relations of $z=0$ galaxies from surveys like SDSS are often used as baselines for quantifying the evolution of higher-redshift galaxy sizes.
-Using the nonparametric method and classifying our sample thorough a number of frequently-employed criteria (size, color, morphology, and \ser index), we have explored the stellar mass-size relation of galaxies in the nearby universe down to a stellar mass of $10^{9} \msun$.
+Stellar mass-size relations of $z=0$ galaxies from surveys like SDSS are often used as baselines for quantifying the evolution of higher redshift galaxy sizes.
+Using the non-parametric method and classifying our sample thorough a number of frequently employed criteria (size, color, morphology, and \ser index), we have explored the stellar mass-size relation of galaxies in the nearby universe down to a stellar mass of $10^{9} \msun$.
 We show that the slope of the relation varies with mass for both late-type and early-type galaxies.
 The relations flatten for galaxies below about $3-4\times10^{10} \msun$ \cite[see also Figure 11 in][]{turner2012}.
 Moreover, at these low stellar masses, the relations for both late-types and early-types run parallel but with smaller sizes for early-type objects.
-Above a characteristic stellar mass of $\sim3-4\times10^{10}\msun$, the mass-size scaling relations get steeper with less scatter for both late- and early-types.
+However, because the PSF is an increasingly significant fraction of the galaxy size at $re < 1$ kpc, the sizes of such compact galaxies may be systematically biased.
+The mass-size relation for early-type galaxies below $\log(\mstar/\msun) \sim 9.5$, where significant numbers of early-types are smaller than this, should thus be considered highly uncertain.
+Above a characteristic stellar mass of $\sim3-4\times10^{10}\msun$, the mass-size scaling relations steepen with less scatter for both late- and early-types.
 However, the early-types have a significantly steeper relation than late-types.

-In S03, the mass-size relation for early-types is reported down to stellar a mass of $\sim 10^{10} \msun$.
+In S03, the mass-size relation for early-types is reported down to a stellar mass of $\sim 10^{10} \msun$.
 They indicated that faint ellipticals were missed in the analysis due to their type classifications based on concentrations and \ser indices.
-However, they report tentative evidence that the size-luminosity relation for faint red galaxies flattens at low masses. \cite{graham2008} showed that the size-luminosity relation of elliptical galaxies has a varying slope. \cite{janz2008} also showed a different size luminosity relation for dwarf and giant early-type galaxies in the Virgo Cluster and illustrated that the relation has little to no dependence on luminosity on the faint end. \cite{bernardi2012} also pointed out the flattening of the early-type mass-size relation, in agreement with what we see in the right panel of Figure \ref{fig4}.
+However, they report tentative evidence that the size-luminosity relation for faint red galaxies flattens at low masses. \cite{graham2008} showed that the size-luminosity relation of elliptical galaxies has a varying slope. \cite{janz2008} also showed a different size luminosity relation for dwarf and giant early-type galaxies in the Virgo Cluster and illustrated that the relation has little to no dependence on luminosity at the faint end. \cite{bernardi2012} also pointed out the flattening of the early-type mass-size relation, in agreement with what we see in the right panel of Figure \ref{fig4}.
 With our low-$z$ sample reaching $10^9 \msun$, the flattening of the relation at low masses is clearly seen.